 The MBAD African Bead Museum has been described as “a true jewel in the city of Detroit”.
 Simultaneously outsider art, African interpretive cosmology and urban renovation, the walk-though murals and small bead shop draw hundreds of tourists every year.
 But there is no local source for the beads; “make your own beading” kits and workshops use plastic.
 This project will combine the African traditions of generative economy with contemporary technology design to create an African Futurist greenhouse.

-The greenhouse structure combines African Indigenous circular architecture with typical hoop-house style enclosure.
-The interior will grow plant materials for bead creation.
-It will also supply fresh vegetables and, from an aquaponics tank, fresh fish.
-By using photoelectric and thermal solar energy, a rain catchment system, and AI-controlled automation, we can create a small scale model for what could become a broader set of self-sufficient, sustainable urban practices that restore the links between living, making and growing so important to Indigenous traditions.
+By monitoring all of the above with environmental sensors and AI-controlled automation, we aim to create a small scale model for what could become a broader set of self-sufficient, sustainable urban practices that restore the links between living, making and growing so important to Indigenous traditions.